artkoder/telegram-post-scheduler/README.md

   inline approval buttons.
 - **US-4**: Channel listener events and `/channels` command.
 - **US-5**: Post scheduling interface with channel selection, cancellation and rescheduling.
 Scheduled list shows the post preview or link with time in HH:MM DD.MM.YYYY format.
-- **US-6**: Background scheduler publishes due messages every minute.
+ - **US-6**: Scheduler publishes due posts at the correct local time with configurable interval and detailed logging.

 ### In Progress
 - **US-7**: Logging of all operations.